 My research addresses where and how the Earth’s crust accommodates and releases tectonic stress.
 I achieve this through measuring the deformation of the crust using satellite geodesy, and integrating these measurements with seismology, remote sensing and field studies of active faulting.

-I am a Royal Society University Research Fellow (URF) and a University Academic Fellow (UAF) in the School of Earth & Environment at the University of Leeds.
-For further details please view my latest CV at the bottom of this page or download the pdf version.
+I am a Royal Society University Research Fellow (URF) and a Senior Academic Fellow in the School of Earth & Environment at the University of Leeds.
+For further details please view my latest CV (download the pdf version).

 Research Group